ThermaCare

 ThermaCare is a brand name of a disposable heating pad made by Angelini.

 The brand was first introduced in 2001 by Procter & Gamble.
 P&G sold the Thermacare brand to Wyeth in 2008 and merged with Pfizer in 2009.
-Another merge occurred between Pfizer's and GlaxoSmithKline's consumer healthcare divisions, the brand was sold to the Italian pharmaceutical company Angelini in 2020.
+Another merger occurred between Pfizer's and GlaxoSmithKline's consumer healthcare divisions, and the brand was sold to the Italian pharmaceutical company Angelini in 2021.

 Application

-A type of Continuous Low-level Heat-wrap Therapy (CLHT), ThermaCare heat-wraps activate upon contact with air, providing approximately eight hours of heat directly where the heat-wrap is applied.
-Thermacare heat-wraps are available for specific applications, including neck or wrist pain, low back pain, knee pain and menstrual cramps.
+ThermaCare is a type of Continuous Low-level Heat-wrap Therapy (CLHT), that activates upon contact with air, providing approximately eight hours of heat directly where the heat-wrap is applied.
+Thermacare heat-wraps are designed for specific applications, including neck or wrist pain, lower back pain, knee pain, and menstrual cramps.
 Continuous Low-level Heat-wrap Therapy (CLHT) has been shown to provide better results than cold therapy in the early treatment and prevention of Delayed Onset Muscle Soreness (DOMS) - muscle soreness that occurs within 1 to 2 days of physical exertion.

 In a low back pain study conducted at the U.S. Spine & Sport Foundation in San Diego, California in 2006, participants treated with Continuous Low-level Heat-wrap Therapy (CLHT) prior to exercise reported less intense pain and less trouble moving after 24 hours than the control group.
 Study participants treated with the heat-wraps also showed greater (138%) pain relief than those who received standard cold pack treatment, according to the study's research director, John Mayer, Ph.D.
 The study concluded that heat-wraps were effective in the early treatment and prevention of Delayed Onset Muscle Soreness (DOMS) - soreness that occurs within 1-2 days of physical exertion.

 Thermacare heat-wraps have been studied in 13 randomized controlled clinical trials for muscle pain relief efficacy.
+When applied to the lower back muscles, it provided greater pain relief for 24 hours after application when compared to ibuprofen, acetaminophen, and no treatment.
+When the same product was applied to the wrist, it decreased pain and improved range of motion (ROM) in patients experiencing wrist pain.